At Home Hair Treatments

 Take the mixture rub it down into your scalp and toward the ends of your hair.
 I have a conditioning comb which is just a fancy name for an old fashion hair pick that I use to thoroughly comb the mixture in.
 After saturating your hair wrap it in a towel and let sit for at least 30 minutes.
 If your hair is in pretty bad shape I would go a full hour.
 Rinse with warm water first then wash out with a mild shampoo.
 Dry and style as you like – I typically do this before bedtime so I let mine air dry.

 I noticed a difference on my fine hair immediately.
-If you have thicker hair it may take a couple treatments before you see a difference.
+If you have thicker hair you’ll likely need to use this homemade hair treatment several times before you see a difference.
 I treat my hair once a week but again if you have naturally thick hair or very dry damaged hair try it several times a week until you notice healing.

 Olive oil and honey also provide an excellent natural defense against dandruff and dry scalp by hydrating both the scalp and the hair.